TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-09-18-Gerrymandering.markdown

 <!---And that's it!
 I intend to publish more blogposts on this topic in the near future - so stay tuned!-->
 ***References*** <br>
-[1] Griffith, E. (1907).
-The Rise and Development of the Gerrymander, Chicago: Scott, Foresman and Co.
+[1] E. Griffith.
+The Rise and Development of the Gerrymander.
+Chicago: Scott, Foresman and Co, 1907.

-[2] Young, H. (1988).
+[2] H. Young.
 Measuring the Compactness of Legislative Districts.
-Legislative Studies Quarterly, 13(1), pp.105-115.
+Legislative Studies Quarterly, 13(1):105-115, 1988.

-[3] Chou, C. and Li, S. (2006).
+[3] C. Chou and S. Li.
 Taming the Gerrymander—Statistical physics approach to Political Districting Problem.
-Physica A: Statistical Mechanics and its Applications, 369(2), pp.799-808.
+Physica A: Statistical Mechanics and its Applications, 369(2):799-808, 2006.